grrrwaaa/gct753/src/pages/cellular.md

 ### Non-homogenous CA

 The rule is not the same for all cells / for all time steps.
 Spatial non-homogeneity can be interesting to simulate different geographies (such as boundaries).
 Temporal non-homogeneity can be used to perform a sequence of different filters.

+Or perhaps the neighborhood selection may change between updates (also see particle CA below).

-It can be implemented by changing the function used in the transition rule, or by extending the state set to accommodate the differences.
+These can be implemented by changing the function used in the transition rule, or by extending the state set to accommodate the differences.
 Changing the function is usually easier to implement and understand.

 ### Asynchronous CA